Textless Speech-to-Speech Translation on Real Data: Results

-On the \epst~test set, we see consistent trend across the S2UT models trained with~\ftunit~and the two baselines with~\origunit, where the proposed approach gives on average 3.9 BLEU improvement compared to the basic setup (10 vs.~12), indicating that the speech normalizer trained on \vp~and Common Voice data can also be applied to audios from different domains, e.g.~LibriVox.
-Compared with results from the \vp~only experiments, the addition of mined data with the proposed speech normalization technique achieves an average of 2.0 BLEU gain over four language directions (4 vs.~12).
+On the \epst~test set, we see consistent trend across the S2UT models trained with~\ftunit~and the two baselines with~\origunit, where the proposed approach gives on average 3.9 BLEU improvement compared to the basic setup (10 vs.~12), indicating that the speech normalizer trained on \vp~and Common Voice data can also be applied to audios from different domains, e.g.~LibriVox, where the mined data is collected.
+The addition of mined data with the proposed speech normalization technique achieves an average of 2.0 BLEU gain over four language directions (4 vs.~12).

 We also examine model performance on the CoVoST 2 test set~\citep{wang2020covost} and see even larger improvements brought by mined data (10, 11, 12 vs.~4).
-One possible reason for larger improvements in CoVoST 2 is that the LibriVox domain where the mined data is collected is more similar to the domain of CoVoST 2 than that of \epst.
-With target speaker embedding, mined data improves S2ST by 7.1 BLEU averaged over Es-En and Fr-En directions (4 vs.~11).
+One possible reason for this is that LibriVox is more similar to the domain of CoVoST 2 than that of \epst.
+With target speaker embedding, mined data improves S2ST by 7.1 BLEU on average (4 vs.~11).
 S2UT with~\ftunit~does not perform as well, and one explanation is that we select the best model based on the \epst~dev set during model training.

+Compared with S2T+TTS systems trained with text obtained from ASR, there is an average of 0.6 BLEU gap from our proposed system on \epst~test sets (12 vs.~14).
+As the En ASR model was trained on Libripeech~\citep{panayotov2015librispeech}, it can decode high quality text output for the mined data.
+We also list results from the S2T systems from~\citet{wang-etal-2021-voxpopuli}\footnote{Models downloaded from \url{https://github.com/facebookresearch/voxpopuli/}.} (15, 16), which shows the impact of having oracle text and in-domain training data and serves as an upper bound for the textless S2ST system performance.